Do you have a day or two in Kagoshima and wondering what to do?

-Entering the interior and getting closer to the volcano is photo opportunity time!
+Entering the interior and getting closer to the volcano is the best place to get photos!

 Quiet onsen by the sea on Sakurajima.

-There’s not a load of things to do in Kagoshima city itself as far as I found.
+There’s not loads of things to do in Kagoshima city itself as far as I found.

 But it was enjoyable just walking around for a few hours after coming back from Sakurajima and sampling some of the food.